-There are 2 options for attending this session, with it running in-person at Somerset House (10.30am to 1pm on 25 February), or on Zoom (6 to 8.30pm on 28 February).
+There are 2 options for attending this session, with it running 10.30am to 1pm on 25 February and 6 to 8.30pm on 28 February.
+Both sessions will take place on Zoom.
 You can choose which option you would prefer at the next stage of the booking process.

 This session is part of our CPD series Inspiration to Invoicing: Business Skills for Poets, the full schedule for which you can see below: